33

 Annia Ortiz

-The dishes: The food is delivered as an almost incongruous-sounding cavalcade of dishes: ceviche may be followed by pizza; grilled octopus by olives and confit garlic; and sashimi by veal gizzards with truffle and sweet peas.
+The dishes: The food is delivered as an almost incongruous-sounding cavalcade of dishes: ceviche may be followed by crab linguine; foie gras by wok fired prawns and rice; and sashimi by veal gizzards with truffle and sweet peas.
 It might sound a little unusual, but as its two-decade history will attest, it works brilliantly.

 What else?
 Osterling was the first Peruvian to receive a Gourmand World Cookbook Award for his book Rafael, El Chef.
 In 2016, his book El Mercado: Homenaje a La Cocina Peruana won the Prestige Gourmand Award.

-Other ventures: Osterling operates Peruvian restaurant Oficial in Bogotá, and is executive chef of Italian restaurant Romeo.
-In Lima, he also heads up the more casual Félix Comedor, a ceviche restaurant called El Mercado and Rocco Trattoria – the latter alongside chef Rodrigo Alzamora.
+Other ventures: Osterling operates Peruvian restaurant Oficial in Bogotá and is executive chef of Italian restaurant Romeo.
+In Lima a ceviche restaurant called El Mercado and Rocco Trattoria – the latter alongside chef Rodrigo Alzamora.

 Contact